-Sebastian has an incredibly cold nose, which I believe related to not having a jaw below to aid warming.
+Sebastian has an incredibly cold nose, which I believe is related to not having a jaw below to aid in warming.
 Thankfully he has no chewing and feeding problems.
 He can go through a bully stick over twice as fast as our spaniel, who is much bigger.

-Dachshunds Have a Stubborn, Independent Nature
+They Have a Stubborn, Independent Nature

 Before rescuing my dachshund, I did some research.
-I saw the words “stubborn” and “independent” listed on many dog breeds in my many books I collected on dogs.
+I saw the words “stubborn” and “independent” listed on many dog breeds in the many books I collected on dogs.
 This seemed to have a high correlation with being difficult to house train.
 According to Almost Home Rescue, the independence that served dachshunds well as hunters is not only related to housebreaking difficulties, but associated with excessive barking as well.

 I’d have to say guilty on both counts at our house.
-One of Sebastian’s favorite pastimes is going to the back yard to bark.
-And house breaking?
-Well let’s just say it became a necessity to have my own steam cleaner.
+One of Sebastian’s favorite pastimes is going to the backyard to bark.
+And housebreaking?
+Well, let’s just say it became a necessity to have my own steam cleaner.

-Dachshunds are Vulnerable to Back Injury
+They Are Vulnerable to Back Injury

 I had a friend who had several dachshunds over the years.
-He warned me about the back issues, but I guess I didn’t think it would happen to Sebastian through some miraculous reason.
+He warned me about the back issues, but I guess I didn’t think it would happen to Sebastian for some miraculous reason.
 Magical thinking perhaps?!

 I remember meeting some buttinski veterinarian at some social gathering, who felt compelled to say “not if, but when” in regard to severe back problems when he found out I had a dachshund.
 I could have peed in his coffee.

 I guess Sebastian had his back surgery about a year and a half after I got him, at about five years old.
 He became essentially paralyzed in his hind legs in a pretty short period of time.
-The whole shebang, MRI, surgery, and post-op care was over $3000, and that was after my $500 military discount.
+The whole shebang- MRI, surgery, and post-op care- was over $3000, and that was after my $500 military discount.

 Looking back, I wonder why the All Texas Dachshund Rescue representative didn’t say anything to me about back precautions.
 I had to have a home visit interview before I was allowed to adopt.
 She was impressed with our chicken wire fence, and with our doggie steps, which we had to each of our beds for our spaniel, Hope.

 We also had steps to the couch.
-All the steps are gone now, and regrettably Sebastian is no longer allowed on the bed or couch.
-He would use the steps to go up, because that was the only way he could get up.
+All the steps are gone now, and regrettably, Sebastian is no longer allowed on the bed or couch.
+He would use the steps to go up because that was the only way he could get up.
 Unfortunately, however, he jumped down more often than not.